Chauvin trial: Why Minneapolis activists are looking beyond the verdict

 “I’ve been running this place for nine years.
 Cops used to come by to see how we were doing, but not a single person from the city has checked on me since all this started,” Mr. Alexander says.
 He thumped a fist against his chest.
 “They left me!”

 Next door at Just Turkey, owner Sam Willis, who opened his restaurant in October, echoes the lament.
 He has talked with Mayor Jacob Frey and Police Chief Medaria Arradondo about the plight of businesses and residents – a screenshot on his phone shows him on a Zoom call with them – and has waited for the city to act.
-Both officials have announced that the “autonomous zone” will remain largely closed off until after Mr. Chauvin’s trial.
+Both officials have announced that the autonomous zone will remain largely closed off until after Mr. Chauvin’s trial.

 “Everybody here wants justice for George Floyd and wants this to be a place that always honors his memory,” says Mr. Willis, the father of four children.
 “But we also have families to support, and it’s a struggle right now.”